VKostoulas/SurgicalToolSegmentation/README.md

 - */results_path* is the path to store results.
 - *splitting* indicates the mode of data splitting, and it can be either *'train-val-test'* or *'5fold'*.
 With 'train-val-test' splitting, the dataset will be split into 70% training data, 10% validation and 20% test data.
+When you run training for the first time on a dataset, a .json file will be created in the dataset path, containing the ids of the data sections.
 - *n_classes* is the number of the classes in the dataset.
 - *patch_size* is the training patch size.
-- *fold* is the index of fold in 5fold traininig.
+- *fold* (optional) is the index of fold in 5fold training.
-- *progress_bar* indicates whether we want to use tqdm progress bars.
+- *progress_bar* (optional) indicates whether we want to use tqdm progress bars.
-- *continue_training* indicates whether we are continuing a training experiment.
+- *continue_training* (optional) indicates whether we are continuing a training experiment.

-Inside the results folder, there will be stored:
+The results folder will contain:

 - A *config.yaml* file that contains all hyperparameters of the experiment
 - A *loss_dict.pkl* to store loss values of every training epoch